PrestaShop/prestashop-flashlight/README.md

 curl: (7) Failed to connect to localhost port 32000 after 5 ms: Couldn't connect to server
 ```

-Indeed this **WON'T WORK**, the container port is 80, only the host know about 8000 in our use case.
+Indeed, this **WON'T WORK**, the container port is 80, only the host know about 8000 in our use case.
 Let's talk to it:

 ```sh
 > docker exec -t prestashop curl -i 'http://localhost/index.php?fc=module&module=mymodule&controller=myctrl'